 You will be called by one of our nursing staff who will conduct a pre-assessment within 2 weeks of your surgery for blood tests and a medical examination

-Hip arthroscopy is performed under general anaesthetic (GA).
-Three small (approx. 10mm) keyhole incisions are made allowing us to pass small camera’s and instruments.
+Hip arthroscopy is performed under general anesthetic.
+Three small keyhole incisions are made allowing us to pass through small cameras and instruments.
 Once access is gained, the femoral head and acetabulum (socket) are viewed.
 The labrum is repaired if necessary.

 Good post-operative rehabilitation is key to a good outcome following surgery.
 Hydrotherapy is very effective in the first few weeks following surgery whilst you are still on crutches.
 A phased rehabilitation programme is commenced and the full recovery is around 3-6 months.

 - Hip Arthroscopy is carried out as a day case admission under general anaesthetic.
 Guide price of £10,000 to £12,000 .